rendoir/game-dev-study-guide/ComputerScience.md

         - Double-ended queue
         - Memory is not contiguous
         - Implemented as multiple arrays of equal and fixed size linked together
-        - On average insertions are faster than vector because it doesn't perform full container copies when more space has to be allocated, at most it creates another array to store the new element
+        - On average, insertions are faster than vector because it doesn't perform full container copies when more space has to be allocated.
+At most, it creates another array to store the new element
         - Complexity of `insert`/`erase`: O(M), where M is the number of elements moved (i.e., minimum distance between `pos` and either `end` or `begin` of the container)
         - Complexity of `push_back`/`push_front`/`pop_back`/`pop_front`: O(1)
         - Complexity of access: O(1), slower than vector because it performs two-pointer dereference (one for getting the correct array and another for getting the element) instead of one as in vector